-Managing Director and Founder, Global Potential (JD/MA)
+Managing Director, Global Potential (JD/MA)

 “Through my co-ops, I met incredible people working in the human rights field and gained valuable insights to make my nonprofit organization more sustainable and effective,” says Sarah Gogel ’13.